top of page

 Purpose: Insurance requirement

-Why it matters: Many insurers release payments only after satisfaction confirmation.
+Many insurance providers release claim payments only after customer satisfaction confirmation.

 18. Invoices with signatures and payment details